someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 Both sections are unique to the resource type.
 Since Resoto allows searching on any resource property, we made the `spec` and `status` section unique to the resource type.
 So a `Pod` in Resoto has a `pod_spec` and `pod_status` section, while a `Deployment` has a `deployment_spec` and `deployment_status` section.
 The relevant spec and status sections have the same specific data model as the Kubernetes resource.

-You can find a complete reference at [Kubernetes Resources](/docs/reference/data-models/kubernetes).
+You can find a complete reference at [Kubernetes Resource Data Models](/docs/reference/data-models/kubernetes).

 ## Searching the Graph